-For infants and children ≥ 1 yr, uncuffed tube size is calculated by (patient’s age + 16)/4; thus, a 4-year-old should have a (4 + 16)/4 = 5 mm endotracheal tube.
+For infants and children ≥ 1 year, uncuffed tube size is calculated by (patient’s age + 16)/4; thus, a 4-year-old should have a (4 + 16)/4 = 5 mm endotracheal tube.
 The tube size suggested by this formula should be reduced by 0.5 (1 tube size) if a cuffed tube is to be used.
 Reference charts (see table Guide to Pediatric Resuscitation—Mechanical Measures Guide to Pediatric Resuscitation—Mechanical Measures Despite the use of cardiopulmonary resuscitation (CPR), mortality rates for out-of-hospital cardiac arrest are about 90% for infants and children.
 Mortality rates for in-hospital cardiac arrest... read more ) or devices such as the Broselow pediatric emergency tape or Pedi-Wheel can rapidly identify appropriate-sized laryngoscope blades and endotracheal tubes for infants and children.

 For adults (and sometimes for children), a rigid stylet should be placed in the tube, taking care to stop the stylet 1 to 2 cm before the distal end of the endotracheal tube, so that the tube tip remains soft.
 The stylet should then be used to make the tube straight to the beginning of the distal cuff; from that point, the tube is bent upward about 35° to form a hockey stick shape.
 This straight-to-cuff shape improves tube delivery and avoids blocking the operator’s view of the vocal cords during tube passage.
 Routinely filling the distal endotracheal tube cuff with air to check the balloon is not required; if this technique is used, care must be taken to remove all the air before tube insertion.

 Successful intubation on the first attempt is important.
 Repeated laryngoscopy (≥ 3 attempts) is associated with much higher rates of significant hypoxemia, aspiration, and cardiac arrest Cardiac Arrest Cardiac arrest is the cessation of cardiac mechanical activity resulting in the absence of circulating blood flow.
 Cardiac arrest stops blood from flowing to vital organs, depriving them of... read more .
 In addition to correct positioning, several other general principles are critical for success: